 Circus vendors have been selling pink lemonade since at least 1857, when the drink became a fairground staple built on whatever colorful ingredient was closest at hand.
-The 1955 version is the one worth keeping.
+Spoiler: the ingredients were not always food.
+This 1955 version is the one worth keeping.
 This vintage circus pink lemonade uses crushed fresh raspberries and maraschino cherry juice to build its color and its flavor, and the result is a pink lemonade with that tastes as interesting as it looks in the glass.

 Back at the 1955 Lemonade Stand

+The origins of pink lemonade are messier, and more entertaining, than most food history.
 Pink lemonade and the circus have been inseparable for nearly 170 years.
-According to a 1912 New York Times obituary, a circus vendor named Henry E. Allott first served the drink after accidentally knocking red cinnamon candies into a tub of regular lemonade.
+According to a 1912 New York Times obituary, a circus vendor named Henry E. Allott first served the drink after accidentally knocking a whole container of red cinnamon candies into a vat of freshly-made lemonade.
 Rather than dump the batch, he sold it.
-Sales went well enough that he just kept on making it that way.
+The red candies gave the drink a similar color to what we recognize today, and sales went well enough that he just kept on making it that way.

-A competing origin story, documented in George Conklin's circus memoir, credits Pete Conklin with improvising the drink in 1857 by using pink-tinted laundry water from a performer's red tights, which he marketed as "strawberry lemonade."
+A competing origin story, documented in Lion Tamer George Conklin's circus memoir The Ways of the Circus, credits brother Pete with improvising the drink in 1857 by using dirty water left over from washing a performer's red tights.
+He marketed the resulting pink water as "strawberry lemonade" and sold every drop of it.
 From then on, Conklin wrote, no first-class circus was without pink lemonade.
-So gross!
+So gross.

 By 1955, the drink had fully crossed over from fairground concession to community staple.
 Eisenhower was in his first term, Disneyland had just opened in Anaheim that July, and Bill Haley's Rock Around the Clock was making parents nervous and teenagers very, very happy.